Behind the investment: Plantsea

 Another critical element to Plantsea’s offering is their unique biorefining process - which includes sourcing seaweed from Scotland, in comparison to buying highly expensive and processed Asian imported alginate.
 This feature makes their material more cost-effective as well as reducing Scope 3 emissions.

-Our investment in Plantsea was driven by the current state of this sector and the change required to bring it in line with global Net Zero targets, a demand that is mirrored by the further investment that has been provided by SFC, along with grants totaling £1.8 million from Innovate UK and the Welsh Government.
+The investment in Plantsea was driven by the current state of this sector and the change required to bring it in line with global Net Zero targets, a demand that is mirrored by the further investment that has been provided by SFC, along with grants totaling £1.8 million from Innovate UK and the Welsh Government.

 To learn more about Plantsea and their journey to upending the plastics industry visit their website: plantsea.co.uk.